 Create a separate email account!
 Because holy. spam. emails.
 I unfortunately did not wise up to this until it was too late.
 In hindsight, it would have been so helpful to have all things wedding go into one specific email account.
 So BEFORE you sign up at The Knot or David’s Bridal or WeddingWire, make a new email address to use for your online wedding persona!
 Alternate solution: If you don’t want to juggle different accounts, familiarize yourself with your email service’s filter options so you can send everything to one folder.

 Accept help.
 Your friends and family love you.
 They want to help you.
 Let them.
 No matter how much relinquishing control may make your OCD senses tingly and twitchy, you’ll find that there is a happy balance of accepting help while still providing guidance toward the final product.
+When it’s all said and done, you’ll have plenty more to do (like hauling away all your decor).
 For more on this, there is a whole post of mine dedicated to this topic over at The Broke-Ass Bride.